F1yrane/ExcelParser/README.md

 # Contributing:
 I'm  welcome contributions to the project: bug reports, bug fixes, new features, etc. Please open new issues or create pull requests.

-(This application is actibely maintained, and I will be periodcally updating and improving it)
+(This application is actively maintained, and I will be periodically updating and improving it)